 Water them carefully from the top to soften the soil so that the soil layer doesn’t crush the new sprouts.
 If the seedlings can’t get through, the soil may fall and squish the new sprouts.

 The first leaves that will appear are called Cotyledon leaves, those are shown in the image here.

 This is a Latin word meaning “seed leaf”.
 These leaves are distinctly different in appearance than any of the other leaves that grow afterwards.
 This is true to all plants.

 After the first set, you’ll begin to see new leaves emerge as the stalk grows taller.
 They have a completely different shape and will be recognizable as basil.

 The mature leaves get very large and need quite a lot of water to plump up.
-If you keep the tray filled with clean water all season long, they will be fine and grow happily.
+If you keep the tray filled with clean water all season long once they get started, they will be fine and grow happily.

-They’ll be very quick to tell you that they’re under watered if you fall behind.
+They’ll be very quick to tell you if they get under watered.

 When you leave the plant pots sitting in clean water throughout the hot months you won’t have to think about them everyday and they won’t fall into the category of a high maintenance plant.